Image 1 of 8

 As philanthropy professionals, we are often researching and developing relationships with senior individuals across specialist sectors.
 Yet, we don’t always have a clear understanding of their roles in depth — their day-to-day responsibilities, key concerns, and how they view success.

 This special series bridges that gap.
-Across 6 sessions, professionals from investment banking, private equity, wealth management, M&A and more will share their career journeys, sector expertise, and reflect on what charity professionals could consider when engaging with prospects.
+Across 6 sessions, professionals from investment banking, angel investment, private equity, wealth management, M&A and more will share their career journeys, sector expertise, and reflect on what charity professionals could consider when engaging with prospects.

 Key Learning